A new land and resettlement audit highly recommended

 Nujoma says the impact of the current collaborative efforts to enhance livelihoods for a better future under the Programme for Communal Land Development (PCLD) are bearing fruits explaining that under this programme, that is jointly supported through technical and financial support from the European Union (EU), the Federal Republic of Germany and the Republic of Namibia, substantial socio-economic investments are being provided to farmers in communal areas.
 This is through the development of core infrastructures that are geared towards capacity building and the commercialisation of the farmers’ activities.

 Nujoma maintains that tenure reform to enhance security in communal areas through the registration of land rights is on-going.
-In this respect 177 593 communal land rights were mapped and digitised, representing 90 percent out of the 196 000 communal land rights nationally that can be registered.
-A total of 116 220 customary land rights have been registered, presenting 65 percent of the communal land rights currently digitised and 101 432 certificates were issued countrywide.
-Upon completion, Nujoma says this programme will improve the livelihoods of over 500 000 Namibian citizens.
+In this respect 177,593 communal land rights were mapped and digitized, representing 90 percent out of the 196,000 communal land rights nationally that can be registered.
+A total of 116,220 customary land rights have been registered, presenting 65 percent of the communal land rights currently digitized and 101,432 certificates were issued countrywide.
+Upon completion, Nujoma says this programme will improve the livelihoods of over 500,000 Namibian citizens.

-Petition….Magdalena Amgabes from the Nama Genocide Technical Committee delivering her petition which states that the current resettlement programme should be set aside as it is perceived to be corrupt, unfair and unjust in June 2016.